pandas-dev/pandas/doc/source/install.rst

   If installed, must be Version 2.4.6 or higher.

 * `bottleneck <http://berkeleyanalytics.com/bottleneck>`__: for accelerating certain types of ``nan`` evaluations. ``bottleneck`` uses specialized cython routines to achieve large speedups.
+If installed, must be Version 1.0.0 or higher.

 .. note::